-1) Click the text once to display the gray border.

-- 2) Move the cursor to the edge of the text box and click the left mouse button.
-The gray border disappears, leaving only the green resizing handles. - 3) Press Delete.
+- 1) Click the text once to display the gray border. - 2) Move the cursor to the edge of the text box and click the left mouse button.
+The gray border now shows blue selection handles. - 3) Press Delete.

-TipSometimes it is faster to to delete a text box by dragging a selection rectangle around the text box and then hitting the Delete key.
+Tip Sometimes it is faster to to delete a text box by dragging a selection rectangle around the text box and then hitting the Delete key.
 Take care to avoid selecting and accidentally deleting other text boxes or shapes.